travis-south/unifi-protect-unvr-docker-arm64/README.md

 This project is not associated with UniFi and/or Ubiquiti in any way.
 We do not distribute any third party software and only use packages that are freely available on the internet.

+## For my own use

+So I forked this from https://github.com/dciancu/unifi-protect-unvr-docker-arm64 and added my `docker-compose.override.yml` file to customize the setup for my needs.

+### Building for my own use

+Make sure you are in root before running the build script.

+Run `BUILD_TAG_VERSION=1 BUILD_STABLE=1 PROTECT_STABLE=1 BUILD_PRUNE=1 DOCKER_NO_CACHE=1 bash build.sh`.

+### Running for my own use

+Run `docker compose -f docker-compose.yml -f docker-compose.override.yml up -d` and check logs via `docker compose -f docker-compose.yml -f docker-compose.override.yml logs -f`.